Rammurthy5/url-shortner-go/README.md

 6. sqlc and pgx for database interaction.
 7. cicd pipeline.
 8. request validation.
-9. middlware for idempotency, and redis implementation. tests for middleware dockerisation [in-progress] versioning, context, pagination, Dependabot, pre-commit webhooks.
+9. middleware for idempotency, and redis implementation. idempotency key will not allow duplicate requests before a logical request is processed (fail / success). every time the form is refreshed there is going to be a new idempotency key. added tests for middleware dockerisation [in-progress] versioning, context, pagination, Dependabot, pre-commit webhooks.
 [To-Do]